wmo-im/wis2box-training/documentation/docs/practical-sessions/connecting-to-mqtt.md

 As part of the WIS2 Pilot Phase in 2023, two Global Brokers are available, one hosted by CMA and one hosted by Meteo-France.

-This is an example of the WIS2-notification message structure:
+This is an example of the WIS2-notification message structure for a message received on the topic `origin/a/wis2/arg/sabm/data/core/weather/surface-based-observations/synop`:

 ```json
 {